-- EITHER submit report of blood test that states whether you are immune to varicella (called "varicella IgG titer"); - OR submit proof of two varicella immunizations spaced at least 28 days apart. - · Childhood varicella immunizations are acceptable. - Documentation of varicella illness (of having had the chicken pox as a child) is not acceptable. - If you get a varicella titer instead of shots: - o MAKE SURE YOU GET THE RIGHT VARICELLA TITER DONE.
+- EITHER submit report of blood test that states whether you are immune to varicella (called "varicella IgG titer"); - OR submit proof of two varicella immunizations spaced at least 28 days apart. - Childhood varicella immunizations are acceptable. - Documentation of varicella illness (of having had the chicken pox as a child) is not acceptable. - If having varicella vaccinations, the TB screening must be done before the varicella vaccination. - If you get a varicella titer instead of shots: - MAKE SURE YOU GET THE RIGHT VARICELLA TITER DONE.
 It should be a varicella immunity test (abbreviated "IgG").
 Do not get the IgM test which only checks if you are currently infected with it. - You must submit the titer report whether it is positive or negative (whether it says you are immune or not) - If your varicella titer is negative (meaning you are not immune to varicella), submit proof of 2 varicella immunizations spaced at least 28 days apart that were done after the titer.
 After that you are done, you will not have to repeat the varicella titer. - There is a 5-year time limit on the varicella titer it must be current throughout the entire semester.
-If your titer expires before the end of a semester, you must repeat the titer and turn in the report before that semester starts.
+If your titer expires before the end of a semester, you must repeat the titer and turn in the report before that semester starts. - TB screening must be done before the vaccinations to be accurate.